ardhiee/lamtat-mcp-server/README.md

 The repository keeps a thin wrapper (`server.py`) so you can ship the server as a module or container and configure host/port via environment variables.

 ### store_docs tool
-Use `store_docs` to archive files in S3 under a team-specific prefix:
+Use `store_docs` to upload one or more documents, store them under `raw/<team>/` in S3, then chunk, embed with Bedrock Cohere, and index those chunks into OpenSearch:

 ```python
 @mcp.tool